 Further fuelling the TinyML movement, companies like Edge Impulse & OpenMV are helping to make Edge AI more accessible through user-friendly platforms.
 Now, anyone can deploy machine learning applications almost literally anywhere, even without prior expertise!

 I know what you’re thinking.
 Being able to run artificial intelligence on a microcontroller that costs less than 5 dollars sounds like such a steal!
 Well, don’t worry because I’ve got you covered with the following microcontroller recommendations for Edge AI.

-The Seeeduino XIAO is the smallest Arduino compatible board in the Seeeduino Family.
-Despite its small size, the Seeeduino XIAO is equipped with the powerful SAMD21 microchip and a variety of hardware interfaces.
+The Seeeduino XIAO is the smallest Arduino-compatible board in the Seeeduino Family.
+Despite its small size, the Seeeduino XIAO is equipped with a powerful SAMD21 microchip and a variety of hardware interfaces.
 It truly puts the tiny in TinyML!

 - ARM Cortex-M0+ 32bit 48MHz microcontroller (SAMD21G18) with 256KB Flash, 32KB SRAM

 - Small Size: As small as a thumb(20×17.5mm) for wearable devices and small projects.

 - Multiple development interfaces: 11 digital/analog pins, 10 PWM Pins, 1 DAC output, 1 SWD Bonding pad interface, 1 I2C interface, 1 UART interface, 1 SPI interface.

 Keen to learn more about the Seeeduino XIAO?
 Visit its product page on our Seeed Online Store now!